 Stories of Child Slavery

 There are some round-the-bend bizarre stories that Mormons talk about that are not factual.
-It is a gross misrepresentation that Mormon historians make when they say Wakara stole children from other tribes and enslaved them.
+I ask a fair question: when writing about other people's families, wouldn't it be fair to ask for permission?
+It is a gross misrepresentation that Mormon historians make when they say Wakara stole children from other tribes and enslaved them and not verify the claim with the family?
 Or that he and his men would raid Paiute bands and take women and children prisoner.
 Or that he sold the enslaved people to Spanish or Mexican traders and explorers, who would take them back to New Mexico to work in the mines or as domestic servants.
 In return, Wakara would get guns, ammunition, and other goods.
 He allegedly sold children to the Mormon settlers, threatening to kill the children if he couldn't sell them.
-These are slanderous accusations not only of Chief Wakara but of the Timpanogos of Utah.
+These are slanderous accusations not only of Chief Wakara but of the Timpanogos Nation of Utah.
+It's high time we reevaluate these historical narratives and give voice to the Timpanogos perspective.

-The Timpanogos has never been allowed to tell their side of the story that the Paiutes were Wakara's blood relations.
-The Tribe has said to me more than once that it is absurd to think Wakara would do such a thing.
+The Timpanogos have never been allowed to tell their side of the story, have they?
+Moreover, how many Utah historians have cared enough to ask the Timpanogos for their opinion, or if they have a different version of the stories being told about them?
+The answer is, "NONE."
+The Tribe has told me more than once that it is absurd to think Wakara would do such a thing. as steal children and sell them as slaves.
 "Our ancestors loved their children.
 For him to steal children from his blood relations would have brought shame and disgrace upon himself and his Tribe.
-Wakara was chosen to be their leader because he exemplified his people's highest standards and ideals," they said.
+Wakara was chosen to be Chief because he exemplified his people's highest standards and ideals," they said.
+These false accusations not only tarnish the memory of our revered Chief but also perpetuate a distorted view of our history and culture, which is deeply damaging to the Timpanogos Nation of Utah, " said Mary Meyer.

 The Timpanogos explained, "When the Mormons arrived and fighting broke out our people scattered in all directions for safety.
 Our children whose parents were killed, Wakara rescued them and took them to our people for safety, and so they wouldn't end up in Brigham Young's custody.
 Brigham would take our children, those of our leaders for his own protection knowing we wouldn't attack his home where our children were."